The New Shopper Geography: Quick Commerce, Live Commerce, Social Commerce

 Frequently Asked Questions

-Quick commerce compresses the decision to near-zero, it's restocking behavior, not considered purchase.
-Live commerce extends it into an entertainment experience where host credibility and scarcity signals drive conversion.
-Social commerce intercepts the shopper before they entered a purchase mindset at all.
-Each requires a distinct research lens.
+Quick commerce compresses the decision to near-zero.
+It's restocking, not considered purchase.
+Live commerce turns it into an entertainment experience where host credibility and scarcity signals drive conversion.
+Social commerce catches the shopper before they'd even entered a purchase mindset.
+Each needs its own research lens.

-The core gap is timing: the purchase happens in under 60 seconds, before deliberate reasoning forms.
-Recall surveys and exit interviews capture post-hoc rationalization, not the actual trigger.
-In-the-moment diary capture (voice or photo logged at checkout) is the closest proxy current methods offer.
+The core gap is timing.
+The purchase happens in under 60 seconds, before any deliberate reasoning forms.
+Recall surveys and exit interviews capture the rationalization that comes after, not the actual trigger.
+In-the-moment diary capture, a voice note or photo logged right at checkout, is the closest current methods get.

-Quick commerce penetration is deepest in dense urban markets in South and Southeast Asia, the Middle East, and Latin America.
-Live commerce is most mature in China, with Western markets still developing the trust and habit infrastructure.
-Social commerce is growing fastest where mobile-first internet adoption is high.
-Research should map decision logic by market, not assume one behavioral model travels cleanly.
+Quick commerce runs deepest in dense urban markets across South and Southeast Asia, the Middle East, and Latin America.
+Live commerce is furthest along in China.
+But Southeast Asia and Latin America are growing fast on their own model, and North America is building a creator-driven version rather than following China's playbook.
+Social commerce is growing fastest wherever mobile-first internet adoption is high.
+Map the decision logic market by market.
+Don't assume one behavioral model travels cleanly.

-Passive diary capture is the most effective current method, prompting respondents to log voice or image notes immediately after checkout, before rationalization sets in.
-Longitudinal designs across multiple sessions surface the basket logic and occasion triggers that single-session interviews miss entirely.
+Passive diary capture works best.
+Prompt respondents to log a voice or image note right after checkout, before rationalization sets in.
+Longitudinal designs across several sessions surface the basket logic and occasion triggers that a single interview misses entirely.

 Procter & Gamble's First Moment of Truth: The Three-to-Seven-Second Window That Reorganized a $70B Company